google/comprehensive-rust/src/chromium/interoperability-with-cpp/using-cxx-in-chromium.md

 code into a Rust binary can cause unexpected behavior from Rust's perspective.

-The narrow answer lies in the diagram at the top of this page --- behind the scenes, cxx generates Rust `unsafe` and `extern "C"` functions just like we did manually in the previous section.
+The narrow answer lies in the diagram at the top of this page --- behind the scenes, CXX generates Rust `unsafe` and `extern "C"` functions just like we did manually in the previous section.

 </details>